 The EIGENSOFT package combines functionality from our population genetics methods (Patterson et al. 2006) and our EIGENSTRAT stratification correction method (Price et al. 2006).
 The EIGENSTRAT method uses principal components analysis to explicitly model ancestry differences between cases and controls along continuous axes of variation; the resulting correction is specific to a candidate marker’s variation in frequency across ancestral populations, minimizing spurious associations while maximizing power to detect true associations.
 The EIGENSOFT package has a built-in plotting script and supports multiple file formats and quantitative phenotypes.

 * The latest EIGENSOFT(EIG) version is available here and on the Alkes Price lab website.

 ***Three looks at 'shrinkage' in PCA***

 ANCESTRYMAP (Patterson et al. 2004) finds skews in ancestry that are potentially associated with disease genes in recently mixed populations like African Americans.
-It can be downloaded for either UNIX or Linux (see tutorial).
+It can be downloaded for either UNIX or Linux or MAC (see tutorial).
 Please write to Nick Patterson if you have any questions about the software and for scientific questions.

 * The ANCESTRYMAP Software Documentation is available here.